 - Practice: set up your shelter and test your stove/filter/headlamp at home.

-Do this now: Download offline maps for your route + one alternate exit route.
+Before you leave: Download offline maps for your route + one alternate exit route.

 Solo Wild Camping Essentials